Breast Implant Expert and Consumer Working Groups

 - Develop easy to understand information to be published on the TGA website (and provided to other organisations) regarding cancelled or legacy implants.

-9 April 2019: Update - expert working group convened
+9 April 2019 - Expert working group convened

 The TGA convened its breast implant expert working group on 8 April.
 This followed decisions taken by regulators in France and Canada to remove selected textured implants from their market.

 The expert working group discussed the current data on BIA-ALCL rates and correlation with type of implant.
 The group identified gaps in the data currently available to inform an assessment of the true rate of BIA-ALCL in Australia, particularly with different grades of texture of the implants.